qiskit-community/qiskit-experiments/docs/tutorials/fine_amplitude_calibration.rst

 -----------------------------------------------------------------------------------
 Analyzing a pi/2 pulse
 -----------------------------------------------------------------------------------
+The amplitude of the SX gate is calibrated with the FineSXAmplitude experiment.
-Unlike added SX gate in the X gate calibration experiment SX gate calibration does not require extra SX Gate in front of the sequence. we simply need to choose the right number of repetitions to always have the ideal population land on the equator of the Bloch sphere.
+Unlike the FineXAmplitude experiment, the FineSXAmplitude experiment does not require other gates than the SX gate since the number of repetition can be chosen such that the ideal population is always on the equator of the Bloch sphere.
+To demonstrate the FineSXAmplitude experiment, we now create a SX pulse by dividing the amplitude of the X pulse by two.
+We expect that this pulse might have a small rotation error which we want to correct.

 .. jupyter-execute::